Best Day Trip From Paris by Train

 The good thing about the latter is that they usually have offers or packages, which can be very interesting for you.
 In addition, they usually allow you to buy well in advance.

-I recommend that you look at all 3 sites to choose the best option for your trip.
+I recommend you look at all 3 sites to choose the best option for your trip.

 There are a wide variety of hotels in the Disney Paris area.
 You can book accommodation in the park itself or in the surrounding area.

-As you can imagine, outside the park they are cheaper, but they do not have the same charm as those at Disney.
+As you can imagine, outside the park, they are cheaper but do not have the same charm as those at Disney.

-You can also go to a campsite if you are traveling in your motorhome or camper van.
+You can also go to a campsite while traveling in your motorhome or camper van.